islandproblem/islandproblem/essay.md

 - **"Causal power"** is how well these possible actions compress larger outcomes into smaller instructions.

 ::

+In other words, *a stronger set of options* is more optimal.

 This is the underlying concept for [Option Maximizers](#option-maximizers).
 AGIs that have more *options* are more *optimal* — because they can outmaneuver the other AGIs.